Cycling from Dublin city to Celbridge, Kildare

 A nice idea for a day out, you can cycle from south Dublin city centre, starting at Ringsend and cycle along passed Grand Canal Dock, Ranelagh, Portobello, Rathmines, Harolds Cross, Crumlin, Clondalkin, Lucan and onto the Lyons village in Kildare, this is a distance of 25 kilometres via the Grand Canal route.

 You could take a Dublin bike and cycle along the Grand Canal towpath.
-If you are visiting Dublin for a few days, you can sign up to Dublin bikes or rent bikes from the bike rental shops.
+If you are visiting Dublin for a few days, you can sign up for Dublin bikes or rent bikes from the bike rental shops.
 We cycled as far as the new towpath and got off at Lucan and travelled up to Newcastle village by the road and from there to Lyons village.
 Unless you are cycling on a mountain bike I would recommend taking this route as after Lucan the towpath is more grassy and rough so wouldn’t be suitable for a road bike or the Dublin bikes.

 Another cycle or walking trail, you can do is the Arthur’s Way heritage trail, located around Celbridge and Leixlip in Kildare, it takes in places of interest connected to the famous Guinness brewery family.